 Our partners agree to monitor, report and verify compliance with this policy for both themselves and their suppliers.
 Buying agents Vendors agree to monitor, report, and verify compliance with these requirements for both themselves and their suppliers and subcontractors.

-Audits of Suppliers to Evaluate Compliance With Company Standards to Prevent Trafficking and Slavery in Supply Chains World Market regularly audits its vendors in order to monitor and evaluate their compliance with our standards for working conditions and human rights, including our prohibition on forced labor in any form.
+World Market regularly audits its vendors in order to monitor and evaluate their compliance with our standards for working conditions and human rights, including our prohibition on forced labor in any form.
 The audits occur in several ways:

 World Market uses a third party to conduct independent third-party monitoring of some of the factories that produce goods for the company, primarily factories located in China.
 These audits are conducted annually.
 The company intends to utilize third party auditing in other locations if issues arise that suggest closer monitoring is required to ensure compliance with company policies.